-- 1. Press Setup to enter trigger function menu. - Press the Type softkey; then, turn the Universal Knob to select the serial slot (Serial 1 or Serial 2) on which the LIN signals are being decoded above. - 3.
+- 1. Press Setup to enter trigger function menu. - Press the Type softkey; then, turn the Universal Knob to select the "serial" and press the Protocol softkey to select "LIN". - 3.
 Press the Trigger Setting softkey to enter the LIN TRIG SET menu. - 4.
 Press the Trigger Setting softkey; then, turn the Universal Knob to select the trigger condition: - Start The oscilloscope triggers when a start bit occurs - ID (Frame ID) The oscilloscope triggers when a frame with an ID equal to the selected value is detected.
 Use the Universal Knob to select the value for the Frame ID. - ID + Data (Frame ID and Data) The oscilloscope triggers when a frame with an ID and data equal to the selected values is detected.
 Use the Universal Knob to select the value for the ID, Data1 and Data2.